-There were two types of offerings in the levitical system that dealt with being cleansed from sin: the guilt offering (also known as the trespass offering) and the sin offering.
+There were two types of offerings in the Levitical system that dealt with being cleansed from sin: the guilt offering (also known as the trespass offering) and the sin offering.
 The sin offering focused on the person's guilt before God, and dealt with accidental violations of the Law.
 The trespass offering focused on damage done to other people.
-When some sort of cleansing offering was required, the person would go before a priest and the priest would examine the offense and determine what type of sacrifice was needed.
+When a cleansing offering was required the person would go before a priest, who would examine the offense and determine what type of sacrifice was needed.

-It is very important to realize that both of these offerings dealt with accidental violations of the law.
-Neither of these sacrifices were able to forgive someone who had intentionally and knowingly sinned.
-When David committed adultery with Bathsheba and murdered her husband he was not committing an accidental violation of the law - and that is why David couldn't just offer a sacrifice and move on.
-Also, cleansing offerings were only available in cases where the person was aware of the law but did not realize that they had broken it.
-This is not talking about people who were unaware of the law.
-(After all, if it was then people could get off free and clear by making sure they never studied the law or learned anything about it!)
+It's important to realize that both of these offerings dealt with accidental violations of the law.
+Neither of these sacrifices could forgive someone who had intentionally and knowingly sinned!
+When David committed adultery with Bathsheba and murdered her husband he did it on purpose, which is why David couldn't just offer a sacrifice and move on.
+Cleansing offerings were only available in cases where the person was aware of the law but didn't realize they had broken it.
+This sacrifice couldn't be offered by people who were unaware of the law.
+(After all, if it was then people could get off free by making sure they never studied the law or learned anything about it!)

 The sin offering (which focused on guilt before God) is described in Leviticus 4.
 One of the interesting things about this sacrifice is that it varied depending on your position in society.
-Basically, the higher a person's position in society, the more expensive the sacrifice:
+Basically, the higher a person's position in society, the more expensive the sacrifice was that they had to make: